Course syllabus

 Copyright and distribution of course materials

-Students are not permitted to share or distribute any course materials without the written consent of the instructor.
+Students are not permitted to share or distribute course materials without the written consent of the instructor.
 This includes, in particular, uploading materials or prepared solutions to online services and sharing materials or prepared solutions with students who may take the course in a future term.